Tory winter plan could kill thousands, warns top A&E doctor

 Dr Boyle said that while the money was “welcome”, it was “quite a small amount [and] spread over two years”, working out at around £1m per hospital.

 The government is also facing strike action by doctors, who are campaigning for higher pay and better working conditions.
-Dr Boyle said he was “very worried” about walkouts continuing into the winter, adding: “I think we all want the strikes to be over.”
+Dr Boyle said he is “very worried” about walkouts continuing into the winter, adding: “I think we all want the strikes to be over.”

 Health minister Helen Whately said: “Our urgent and emergency care recovery plan, backed by record funding, is already improving A&E performance and ambulance response times.
 Thanks to that plan, the NHS is getting 800 new ambulances, 5,000 extra hospital beds, and 10,000 virtual ward beds.”